devonfw-tutorials/katacoda-scenarios/cobigen-angular-client-generation/step7.md

     ]
 ```

-The path attribute defines the url the user naviagtes to.
-And the loadChildren method defines which module should be loaded when the user naviagtes to the url.
+The path attribute defines the URL the user navigates to.
+And the loadChildren method defines which module should be loaded when the user navigates to the URL.

 The EmployeeModule is defined in the file 'src/app/employee/employee.module.ts'.
 This file contains the three new components created by cobigen.
 `devonfw/workspaces/main/cobigen-angular/devon4ng-application-template/src/app/employee/employee.module.ts`{{open}}